kevin-chalmers/set08103/labs/lab01/README.md

 A little notification should appear at the bottom of the window confirming that Git has been initialised for the project.

 Our next step is to add a `.gitignore` file.
 This file tells Git which type of files to ignore.
-This is important in software development as compilers and build systems add numerous tempory files and output files that we do not need to track.
+This is important in software development as compilers and build systems add numerous temporary files and output files that we do not need to track.

 To add a `.gitignore` file just add a new file to the project.
 To do so, either use the main menu (**File** then **New** then **File**) or **right-click** on the project and select **New** then **File**.
 Call the file `.gitignore` and save.
 Yes, include the dot in front of the name.
 Ensure the name is correct.
 Git will only recognise the file with that exact name in the main folder of the repository.